- About MLB.TV

 Bypass MLB.TV Blackouts – Final Thoughts

-The 2020 Major League Baseball regular season kicks off on March 26 and concludes on September 27.
-The postseason will follow soon after that on September 29, while the World Series will begin on October 20.
-And let’s not forget about the MLB All-Star Game, which will take place on July 14 at Dodger Stadium.
+The 2023 Major League Baseball regular season kicks off on March 30 and concludes on October 1st.
+The postseason will follow soon after that, on October 3rd, while the World Series will begin on November 7th.

 Who will win the World Series?
 Can the Washington Nationals defend their title?
 Let us know your predictions in the comment box below.